KaterinaWalter/javadocs/docs/unit1/notes113.md

 ### The World Class Constructors

-There can be more than one constructor defined in a class.
+There can be _more than one constructor_ defined in a class.
 This is called **overloading** the constructor.

+{:.important}
+Constructors are considered **overloaded** when there are multiple constructors, but the constructors have different _signatures_.
+They can differ in the number, type, and/or order of parameters (_input_).
+Think of overloading constructors as providing different ways of "setting up" an object, depending on how much information you want to specify about the object.

 The `World` class has two constructors: